sage-code/maj/alphabet.md

 **Modified: Q**

-In Maj, "Q" is used to create a familiar sound to Italian: "t͡ɕ" that is like "ch" in "chin" or "chicken".
-This eliminate the need to use digraph "ch" in in middle of the word, thus making the word shorter.
-At end of word though we use "ch".
+In Maj, "Q" is used to create similar sound to Latvian "Č" = IPA:"t͡ɕ".
+It sounds like "ch" in "chin" or "chicken".
+Letter "Q" replace digraph "ch", thus making the words shorter.
+For original "Q" is replaced by "kw".

-However, original "Q" using Lating combination "Qu" is redesign using "qw" this free group "qu" to be read "chu" and enable pronunciation of original Q in some inherited words.

-* Maj word "Qwin" = "Queen" is read like IPA: "kwin";
+* Maj word "Kwin" = "Queen" is read like IPA: "kwin";
-* Maj word "aqwa" = "water" is read like IPA: "akwa";
+* Maj word "akwa" = "water" is read like IPA: "akwa";
-* Maj word "qoka" = "chocolate" is read in IPA: "t͡ɕoka";

 **Modified: X**